 Still, the product isn’t called the “PC Wireless Headset.”
 It’s the Xbox Wireless Headset, and as a wireless headset for Xbox consoles, it’s about as good as it could be — especially considering that it packs an awful lot of features for only $100.
 Not only does the Xbox Wireless Headset sound very good, but its Bluetooth functionality makes it a functional everyday accessory for both work and play.
 The headset is comfortable to wear for hours on end, and you can even play with some equalization and mic options.

 The Xbox Wireless Headset isn’t nearly as robust as something like the Razer Kaira Pro or the SteelSeries Arctis 7X — but it also costs $50 less than those headsets do, while offering similar base features.
-Read our full Xbox Wireless Headset review to learn why this peripheral might be one of the best gaming headsets for Xbox owners who don’t mind trading a little functionality for a lot of convenience.
+Read our full Xbox Wireless Headset review to learn why this peripheral might be one of the best gaming headsets and best Xbox Series X headsets, especially for those who don’t mind trading a little functionality for a lot of convenience.

 Compatibility: Xbox Series X/S, Xbox One, PC, mobile